Dr. Elijah Salzer

 Conclusion: PAs have been discussing the need for improved PA education in genetics historically, however, further research is needed to establish the current state of PA education in genetics, PA attitudes towards genetic education, PA willingness to join the medical genetics workforce, and any roadblocks to implementation of precision medicine in everyday clinical practice.

 Park NH.
 Precision Medicine and PAs: Education, Workforce, and Implementation Challenges.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.